 I appreciate having our family values upheld and promoted in such an exciting and creative way.

 Not easy to find in this day and age.
 I can actually feel good about what our kids are listening to – rather than worrying about what “message” is coming through.

 6. Encourages godly thinking in an ungodly world

-As parents, we try to teach and model for our kids on how to do what’s right.
-The Jonathan Park series encourages our kids to do that as well – to make good decisions, even if it’s not “popular” or “easy.”
+As parents, we try to teach and model for our kids how to do what’s right.
+Both The Adventum and Jonathan Park audio adventures encourage our kids to do that as well – to make good decisions, even if it’s not “popular” or “easy.”

 What Do My Tweens Say?

-“I love listening to the Jonathan Park Adventure series!
+“I love listening to these series!
 It’s interesting, exciting, and I like listening to them over and over again.
-I especially like how it gives Christian answers to tough questions and how it inspires me to do the right thing.” ~ Dauntless, age 11
+I especially like how they give us Christian answers to tough questions and how they inspire me to do the right thing.” ~ Dauntless, age 11

 What are Audio Adventures?